Decwest/nav2_dynamic_window_pure_pursuit_controller/README.md

 The following repository provides simulations for comparing DWPP with conventional methods, and also includes Nav2 tutorials that run with DWPP.

 https://github.com/Decwest/dwpp_test_environment

-## Todo
-- [ ] Support backward movement
-  - Currently, if `allow_reversing` sets to `true`, near the goal, the linear velocity oscillates within approximately ±0.05 m/s, preventing the robot from coming to a complete stop.

 ## Citation
 - Plain text